blazyy/neighbourhood-clustering/README.md

 The sheer number of restaurants probably skew the results.
-There might be two reaons for this:
+There might be two reasons for this:
 * Foursquare data predominantly contains restaurant data.
 * There are way too many restaurants in Chennai.